bbelson2/coro-mc-wwl-code/k22ptmin_xt/readme.md

 ## Components

-Follow the instructions in the main [ProjectConfig.md](../ProjectConfig.md) to change the CPU componentclock speed and to add the Bit1 component.
+Follow the instructions in the main [ProjectConfig.md](../ProjectConfig.md) to change the CPU component clock speed and to add the Bit1 component.

 # Project development